AdobeDocs/pass.en/help/authentication/integration-guide-programmers/programmer-integration-guide-overview.md

 ## Adobe Pass Authentication for TV Everywhere {#adobe-pass-authentication-for-tv-everywhere}

 For Programmers, determining entitlement is not always straightforward.
-MVPDs are the custodians of their customers’ identifying data and access privileges.
+MVPDs are the custodians of their customers' identifying data and access privileges.
 Complicating matters further, Programmers viewers may subscribe to a wide variety of MVPDs, each operating with unique systems.
 These complexities make verifying entitlement both technically challenging and resource-intensive.

 ![User Entitlement Determined Directly By Programmer](/help/authentication/assets/user-ent-by-progr.png){align="center"}